 - The current lamp holders are designed to carry the weight of the existing CFL lamps.
-Safety standard for CFL lamps (EN60968) prescribes a maximum weight and bending moment to prevent a too high loading of the lamp holder.
-LED lamps can have a higher weight and bending moment than CFL lamps due to the necessary heat sink which needs to be close to the LEDs to remove the heat from the diodes.
-As a result the weight of the LED solution often exceeds the values for CFL. - Luminaires for CFL are designed for the thermal properties of a CFL lamp and not to control the heat as required for dedicated LED fixtures.
-Direct application of LED replacement lamps instead of CFL can cause thermal problems in closed and/or narrow CFL luminaires. - The external lamp driver can be a conventional ballast or an electronic control gear.
+Safety standards for CFL lamps (EN61195, EN60968) prescribe a maximum weight and bending moment to prevent a too high loading of the lamp holder.
+LED lamps have a higher weight and bending moment than CFL lamps due to the necessary heat sink which needs to be close to the LEDs to remove the heat from the diodes.
+As a result the weight of the LED solution often exceeding the values in the Safety standards for CFL.
+Specific standards for LED lamps are under development, but currently not available. - Luminaires for CFL are designed for the thermal properties of a CFL lamp and not to control the heat as required for dedicated LED fixtures.
+Direct application of LED replacement lamps instead of CFL will cause thermal problems in closed and/or narrow CFL luminaires. - The lamp driver can be or a conventional ballast or an electronic control gear.
 The market for new installations is moving toward electronic control gear due to new functionality (e.g. dimmability) and upcoming energy efficient legislation for the driver.
 Many CFL lamps used by professional end users are designed to be dimmable.
 Several modes of dimming (e.g. phase cutting) are present in the market.
 All modes of operation (EM, HF current controlled, power controlled, voltage controlled, preheat, non-preheat) have in common that the light source is expected to behave electrically as a standardised CFL lamp.
 The large diversity of drivers is not meant for an electronically ballasted LED lamp.
-This makes it very difficult for a customer to know which ballast is used and which LED lamp to apply as a retrofit.
+This makes it very difficult for a customer to know which ballast is used and what LED lamp to apply as a retrofit.
 The usually unskilled end-user might be confronted with compatibility issues and wrongly (also unintentionally) chosen LED based replacements, which will work improperly in the existing application.
 In such situations one will be forced to take out the control gear from the installation and directly connect a LED source to mains voltage (called rewiring).
 Currently there is no electrical interface described for LED lamps replacing CFL with external control gear.
 Standardisation bodies are working on interface standards (related to linear LED based replacement lamps), but it is not expected that these will also become available in the near future for CFL (with external control gear).
-As a result an end-user, both consumer and professional customer, needs to either have a broad technical knowledge or reach out to professionals to ensure that replacement is safe and the luminaire operates in a proper manner.
-It requires caseby-case feasibility and measurements.
-The person installing a LED based solution on ballasts originally designed for CFL is in most cases executing the rewiring and will as such be responsible to check if the new combination fulfils all requirements. - A regular external driver for a CFL lamp is designed to be used with several subsequent lamps (at least 3 to 4 lamps).
-In case no suitable LED replacement is available this would lead to a premature refurbishment of either the ballast or the complete luminaire.
-This creates additional negative environmental impact through unnecessary waste, when still properly operating components need to be disposed.
-A typical renovation cycle in the office segment is 12 years and for shops this is 7 years.
+As a result an end-user, both consumer and professional customer, needs to either have a broad technical knowledge or reach out to professionals to ensure that replacement in safe and the luminaire operates in a proper manner.
+It requires case-by-case feasibility and measurements.